Restrictive Covenants on Residential Property

 Many homeowners have breached a restrictive covenant in some way.
 If you are concerned that you have, one of your options is to write to the enforcer of the covenant (in many cases the developer) and ask them for retrospective consent.
 Alternatively, you could take out restrictive covenant indemnity insurance to cover the costs of any legal proceedings in case the developer takes you to Court for non-compliance.

 This article aims to supply general information, but it is not intended to constitute advice.
 Every effort is made to ensure that the law referred to is correct at the date of publication and to avoid any statement which may mislead.
 However, no duty of care is assumed to any person and no liability is accepted for any omission or inaccuracy.
 Always seek advice specific to your own circumstances.
-Fraser Dawbarns LLP are always happy to provide such advice.
+Fraser Dawbarns LLP is always happy to provide such advice.

 Recommended By The Legal 500 Directory*